-- 1. A comprehensive CV (not to exceed 3 pages to include Education Details and Work History in chronological order) - 2.
-Competency Application form candidates must use the application form which is provided for in this competition advertisement, applications received in any other format will not be accepted and will be null and void.
+- 1. A comprehensive CV (not to exceed 3 pages to include Education Details and Work History in chronological order), please do not include a personal photograph on your CV. - Competency Application form candidates must use the application form which is provided for in this competition advertisement, applications received in any other format will not be accepted and will be null and void.
 All sections of the form must be fully completed and candidates must remain within the required wordcount within the form for their application to be considered.

-Please note that omission of any or part of the two requested documents, set out above, will render the application incomplete.
+Please note that omission of any or part of the two requested documents, in line with the parameters as set out above, will render the application incomplete.
 Incomplete applications will not be considered for the next stage of the selection process.
 The onus is on the applicant to ensure they are aware of the deadline for submitting their application as applications will not be accepted after the time of the closing time/date which is provided below.